-Banking risk is the risk associated with the Company's concentrations of credit risk of its cash deposits and checking account balances, and risk of institutional failure.
+Banking Risk is the risk associated with the Company's concentrations of credit risk of its cash deposits and checking account balances, and risk of institutional failure.
 The Company maintains its cash deposits and checking account balances in various bank accounts that, at times, may exceed federally insured limits.
 The Company's cash deposits and checking account balances have been placed with high credit quality financial institutions.
 The Company has not experienced, nor does it anticipate, any losses with respect to such accounts.
-In early 2023 there were three prominent bank failures in the United States that resulted in a seizure by government agencies.
-The Company had no direct exposure to these failures, but as a result of these failures the Company examined all of its bank relationships to ensure they are sufficiently protected from potential future failures.
-The Company will continue to monitor its banking relationships to ensure it is properly protected.